pinskylab/OceanAdapt/metadata/How_to_update.md

    1. Make sure the directory is set to the folder containing [compile.R](https://github.com/mpinsky/OceanAdapt/blob/master/compile.R), which should be the top level
    2. Run the script.
 It will access the raw files, making specific corrections/ standardizations to data format and content, and calculating statistics etc.
    3. Check each region's x_hq_dat_removed.png plots to see if data filtration still looks reasonable with additional year's data
    4. If it is your first time running the compile.R script this year, stop before the "Trim Species" section.
 Open the add-spp-to-taxonomy.Rmd script.
-      * Once you have produced new "flagspp" files (located in the spp_QAQC folder), refer to these and compare those in the files with those in exclude_spp
-      * If nothing changed (no new spp compared to the excludespp files), continue with compile.R script as is
-      * If new species have appeared in flagspp, contact data providers to ask if they are reliably caught species (refer to Regional_Contacts.md in metadata folder) and add species, note, and flag to excludepp files
+See README.md in /spp_QAQC for details on how to continue.
+   5. Continue with compile.R through to the end (data anlysis).
 ---
 ## Upload to website ###
    1. The website upload requires a zip file containing a "light" version of this repo.
 The zip file should contain: